Photoplethysmography & Ankle Brachial Index (ABI)

 Where high risk patients are identified as having very low ABI readings and are symptomatic (where the poor circulation causes symptoms that affect the patient adversely) then we would normally refer to a vascular specialist via a GP for their assessment.

 This test provides the patient with the ‘Gold Standard’ in community based peripheral vascular testing and in line with diabetic protocol we encourage our diabetic patients to undertake this test annually.
-The cost of the test is £39 and takes approximately 30-40 mins.
+The test takes approximately 30-40 mins.
 A copy of the test results are given to the patient who are then advised to present the results to their Diabetic Nurse at their next annual Diabetic ‘check up’.